alvr-org/ALVR/wiki/Building-From-Source.md

 # Streamer Building

+* ** Experimental flatpak build environment **
+In the directory alvr/xtask/flatpak_builder there is a self-contained build environment.
+Any modern distro should be able to use this by simply calling the build.sh script in that folder.
+It should automatically download all the needed dependencies, including CUDA.
+Note that this will build the binary into a flatpak - but you can copy it out and run it natively if so desired.
+The binary produced should be the same as a native build.
+This method avoids annoyances like different distros installing things like CUDA to different places, and breakage caused by things like Arch having a too-new gcc.

+* ** Normal build procedure **

 First you need to gather some additional resources in preparation for the build.

 If you are on Linux, install these additional packages: